 Cell division is always highly regulated and follows a highly orchestrated series of steps.
 The term cytokinesis refers to the division of a cell in half, while mitosis and meiosis refer to two different forms of nuclear division.

 Mitosis results in two nuclei that are identical to the original nucleus.
-Meiosis on the other hand results in four nuclei that each have ½ the chromosomes of the original cell.
-In animals meiosis only occurs in the cells that give rise to the sex cells (gametes), i.e., the egg and the sperm.
+Meiosis, on the other hand, results in four nuclei that each has ½ the chromosomes of the original cell.
+In animals, meiosis only occurs in the cells that give rise to the sex cells (gametes), i.e., the egg and the sperm.

 Difference between Mitosis and Meiosis

 |Each chromosome replicates.
 The result is two genetically identical sister chromatids||Chromosomes not yet visible but DNA has been duplicated or replicated|

-|Metaphase -The chromosomes assemble at the equator = metaphase plate||Metaphase I Chromosomes align on the metaphase plate.
-Chromosomes still arranged as: pairs of homologues|
+|Metaphase -The chromosomes assemble at the equator at the metaphase plate||Metaphase I Chromosomes adjust on the metaphase plate.
+Chromosomes are still intact and arranged as pairs of homologues|

 |Anaphase – The spindle fibres begin to contract.
 This starts to pull the sister chromatids apart.
-At the end of anaphase a complete set of daughter chromosomes is found each pole.||Anaphase I Sister chromatids remain attached.
-But homologous chromosomes move apart to opposite poles|
+At the end of anaphase, a complete set of daughter chromosomes is found each pole||Anaphase I Sister chromatids stay intact.
+However, homologous chromosomes drift to the opposite or reverse poles|

-|Cytokinesis||Occurs in Telophase I and in Telophase II|
+|Occurs in Telophase||Occurs in Telophase I and in Telophase II|

 - Each nucleus is identical to the original nucleus as it was in G1.